Diana-class patrol vessel: Construction and service history

 The class was ordered from Faaborg Værft A/S on 3 December 2004, with the hull, superstructure and machinery constructed by Kockums at their yard in Karlskrona, Sweden.
 Upon entering service, the Diana-class patrol vessels were used for fisheries protection, patrol and search and rescue.
-The six vessels of the Diana class are assigned to the Royal Danish Navy's 2nd Squadron, which is tasked with international and combat operations.
+The six vessels of the Diana class are assigned to the Royal Danish Navy's 3rd Squadron, which is tasked with national operations and maritime surveillance.